-FAST Center at Illinois: SBIR Resources
+FAST Center at Illinois

 Securing federal grant funding for your innovative idea or technology is a critical step toward commercial success.
 The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, often referred to as “America’s Seed Fund,” are an excellent source of undiluted funding, but are highly competitive.

-Why the Illinois FAST Center is at EnterpriseWorks
+Why the Illinois FAST Center is at EnterpriseWorks?

 Up to 25% of all State of Illinois SBIR/STTR funding is awarded annually to the companies or graduates of EnterpriseWorks in Research Park.